ffxx68/Sharp_ce140f_emul/protocol.md

 1 byte: checksum

-Some commands, e.g. LOAD, are “split” in sub-command send and receive sequences.
+Some commands are “split” in sub-command send and receive sequences.
 E.g. LOAD of a BASIC file in binary format would start with a 0x0E command, for the disk emulator to get the file name and send back file size, a sequence of 16 0x17 commandd and responses, one for each of the file header bytes, and finally a 0x0E command, which would read the file from SD-card and send it back as a single block of data.

 Other commands would handle multiple chunks for data sending, or receiving.
 This is the case for example for the LOAD of a FILE stored in ASCII mode (binary or ASCI mode is determined by how SAVE was issued and it’s stored in the file header), in which case a 0x17 line is sent  .